Luis John Castro

-Luis John Deleon Guerrero Castro (born October 27, 1982 in Saipan, Northern Mariana Islands) is a Chamorro-American politician and a former member of the 21st Northern Mariana Islands House of Representatives.
+Luis John Deleon Guerrero Castro (born October 27, 1982) is a Chamorro-American politician and a former member of the 21st Northern Mariana Islands House of Representatives.
 A former member of youth government in the early 2000s, he entered the civic arena by winning a seat in the local municipal government.

 He was elected to the Northern Mariana Islands House of Representatives in the 2018 Northern Mariana Islands general election.

 Early life and career

-Castro was born on October 27, 1982 in the village of Fina Sisu, Saipan to Luis Tenorio Castro (1951 - 1999) and Margarita Quitugua Deleon Guerrero (1951 - 2015).
+Castro was born on October 27, 1982, in the village of Fina Sisu, Saipan to Luis Tenorio Castro (1951 - 1999) and Margarita Quitugua Deleon Guerrero (1951 - 2015).

 He graduated from Marianas High School in 2001 and attended Northern Marianas College where he majored in Business Management and Liberal Arts.

 He previously worked as a teacher's assistant in the CNMI Public School System and as an Administrative Assistant at the Northern Marianas College.

 Political career

 CNMI Youth Congress

 Castro was elected to the CNMI Youth Congress where he served three terms, ending his tenure holding the title of Speaker.
 Prior to becoming Speaker, he also served as Chairman of the Committee on Public Utilities, Transportation & Communication, and as Vice-Speaker.
 In his time as a youth senator, he was an ardent supporter of the Project KidCare program, which promoted using photo identification to aid in the prevention of child abductions in America.
 He also was instrumental in supporting the creation of the Office of Youth Affairs, a cabinet level agency aimed at overseeing youth programs in the islands.